maheswarreddy-polam/my2-Polam/MyStats.md

 > -- *Albert Einstein*

-> "Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the   world.
+> "Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the   world."
 >
 > -- *Louis Pasteur*